Andris Nelsons: Recording history

 With the CBSO, Nelsons has recorded music of Pyotr Ilyich Tchaikovsky, Richard Strauss, and Igor Stravinsky for the Orfeo label.
 Separately from the CBSO, Nelsons has also recorded for the BR-Klassik label and for the label of the Concertgebouw Orchestra.
-Nelsons has also recorded commercially with the Boston Symphony Orchestra for Deutsche Grammophon, where their albums Under Stalin's Shadow, of the Symphony No 10 of Shostakovich, received a 2015 Grammy Award for best orchestral performance and Shostakovich: Under Stalin's Shadow – Symphonies Nos.
-5, 8 & 9, received a 2016 Grammy Award for best orchestral performance.
-In 2018, he received another Grammy Award for best orchestral performance, for Shostakovich: Symphonies Nos.
-4 & 11.
-In 2019 DG published Complete Beethoven symphonies with Andris Nelsons and Vienna Philharmonic (Wiener Philharmoniker).
+Nelsons has also recorded commercially with the Boston Symphony Orchestra for Deutsche Grammophon, where their recording of the Tenth symphony of Dmitri Shostakovich received a Grammy Award in 2015 for best orchestral performance, and their recordings of Shostakovich's Fifth, Eighth, and Ninth symphonies received a Grammy Award for best orchestral performance in 2016.
+In 2018, they received another Grammy Award for best orchestral performance, for Shostakovich's Fourth and Eleventh symphonies.
+In 2019, Deutsche Grammophon released a cycle of the complete Beethoven symphonies recorded by Nelsons with the Vienna Philharmonic.

 In December 2019 and January 2020, Nelsons conducted for the first time the Vienna New Year's Concert with the Vienna Philharmonic Orchestra, where he performed the trumpet solo in the Postillon-Galopp of Hans Christian Lumbye, the first conductor to perform a solo in the Vienna New Year's Concert who is not a violinist.